Read This First

 Prompt 1: As available knowledge increases in both complexity and degree of abstraction, will the human mind be able to keep pace?

-The section turns on The Human Mind and Increasing Knowledge and Societal and Ethical Considerations.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep The Human Mind and Increasing Knowledge and Societal and Ethical Considerations in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep The Human Mind and Increasing Knowledge distinct from Societal and Ethical Considerations.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep The Human Mind and Increasing Knowledge distinct from Societal and Ethical Considerations.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Human cognitive capacity is finite.
 The brain can process only a certain amount of information at any given time.
 As knowledge expands, the challenge will be to manage and synthesize information effectively.